flanksource/docs/mission-control/docs/config-db/concepts/transform.md

 # Transform

-Transformation allows you to transform the scraped configs & changes before they are saved to config db.
+Transformation allows you to transform the scraped configs before they are saved to config db.

-## Configs

-You can use any of the following ways to transform config items.

-### JavaScript
+## JavaScript

 You can supply a JavaScript code to transform the scraped configuration.
 Your JS code will have access to the special `config` variable which will contain the scraped config.
 Your script is expected to return a stringified JSON object which will be the new configuration.